nurmuhammedkanybekov/nurmuhammedkanybekov/README.md

 ---

 **Thanks for visiting my profile!** 👨‍💻
-*“Code is art, and I’m here to create masterpieces.”*
+Code is art, and I’m here to create masterpieces